MLS Cup 2010: Analysis

 Off the pitch, the final contained two league franchises that have historically drawn weaker crowds than their league counterparts.
 Many, including league commissioner Don Garber, believed that the fact the two clubs made it to the final would draw interest from both Denver and Dallas media outlets.

 Match

-The 2010 MLS Cup Final was played on November 21 at BMO Field in Toronto, Ontario, Canada.
-Live television coverage was provided nationally by ESPN.

 First half

 The 2010 MLS Cup championship kicked off at 9:00 pm Eastern Time, following a thirty-minute pre-match show on ESPN.
 FC Dallas had the kickoff, and immediately created the first scoring opportunity less than 30 seconds into the game.
 Nineteen seconds in, Dallas striker and Kittian international Atiba Harris struck a low strike from the upper corner of the penalty box that skimmed wide of the crossbar.
 The shot was barely deflected by Colorado Rapids' goalkeeper, Matt Pickens.
 Should have Harris' scored, it would have been the fastest goal scored in MLS Cup history.

 It would not be until the sixth minute of play that the Colorado Rapids had their first opportunity on goal.
 Rapids midfielder, Kosuke Kimura made a long range effort to be saved by Dallas goalie, Kevin Hartman.
 Hartman's clearance was quickly intercepted by the Rapids central midfielder, Jeff Larentowicz who immediately distributed the ball to teammate, Drew Moor.
 Moor's shot ended up being off frame of the goal, leading to a goal kick for Dallas.

 Following the early wave of attack from Dallas, the Rapids leaned to a more defensive, conservative style of play.
 The Rapids were able to capitalize on numerous fouls that they caused Dallas to inflict on them.
 For the following three minutes, Dallas caused four fouls on Colorado, including a Brek Shea fouling Omar Cummings in the ninth of play, which led to a dangerous set piece for Colorado.

 Dallas continued to prounce of goalscoring opportunities for a majority of the first half, only to see a majority of their shots either go wide or saved.

 In the 35th minute of play, FC Dallas defender George John ran down the right flank of the pitch, and made a long cross into the penalty box.
 The cross was successfully met with Dallas striker David Ferreira.
 Ferreira, who had previously been announced the league's Most Valuable Player, buried the ball in the back of the next, opening the score sheet and giving Dallas a 1–0 lead over Colorado.

 Going into halftime, Dallas held a 1–0 lead over Colorado.